lsqshr/RLMatlab/README.md

 An example usage with the game PuckWorld is included as well.

 A simple vanilla (supports multilayer BP) neural network class is implemented which can be easily replaced with different learning algorithms.

+Simply `run.m` in Matlab to start the demo